MIT-D-Lab/mit-d-lab.github.io/archive/lab2.md

 - Then print to serial plotter

 **Calibration and TRUSTING your sensors!!!! --> how to know when you trust your sensor!**

+have the "switch" that indicates if the LED is on or off on the dashboard ALSO turn